stefficolao/US-airbornestrikes-Somalia/README.md

 | `DPH Claim?`                         | Whether there is a claim that a target was a direct participant in hostilities                           |
 | `URL`                                | Link to Airwars page on each airborne strike (pulled August 2022)                                           |

+Thank you to Michael Everett for advice and assistance with the code and visualizations.